AlanSalcedo/PhD_Book/_sources/log/2023/Aug23.md

 ### August 26<sup>th</sup> - September 1<sup>st</sup>

 1. **ARA 5-Station Analysis:** Updated A1 simulations to use Chiba's antenna model and put files on [GitHub](https://github.com/AlanSalcedo/A1_simulations) to facilitate their use by other people.
+Currently running tests before running all the simulations again.

 2. **ARA 5-Station Analysis:** Addressed some comments on my A1 ATRI/ICRR GitHub PR.

 3. **GENETIS Building:** Made straightened bicone model 2.5 mm thick and made of ABS plastic using Fusion 360 by recommendation of people from CART.

+4. **GENETIS Building:** Tried adding a layer of copper to the antenna.
+I haven't figured it out.
+Jack T. sent me a model of the curved bicone with thickness.

+5. **ARA Birefringence:** Added `Birefringence` and `BIAXIAL` settings to `Settingg.cc`.
+Created a function in `Birefringence.cc` called `Time_Diff_TwoRays()` which calculates the time difference between two rays in birefringence.
+For this, I conditiones `getDeltaN()` to work properly also in `Birefringence.cc`.

+6. **ARA Birefringence:** Talked to Justin.
+Part of my plan is to simulate SPICE pulser events with vertical polarization at the interaction vertex.
+Adding this capablity in AraSim is part of Justin's work.
+Also, I have a list of items to see the two pulses in the waveform, including making corresponding modifications in `Report.cc`.

 ---